Eungyeup Kim, Chenchen Gu*, Vashisth Tiwari*, J. Zico Kolter (*co-second author)

 💵 Expensive LLM inference bottlenecks reliability evaluation.

-The real problem is, LLM is expensive to evaluate..
+The real problem is, LLMs are expensive to evaluate.

 So the key question becomes: